top of page

 VERY IMPORTANT

 As we have stated, the reliability and operation of the tracking devices in this environment is likely to not be 100%, 100% of the time.
-As far as our safety system is concerned, we know that and we have considered that as part of our other overarching plans and risk assessment.
+As far as our safety system is concerned, we know that, and we have considered that as part of our other overarching plans and risk assessment.

 For those watching the tracking at home, it is important you explain that the trackers are not always going to give a fully accurate reflection of exact locations.
 What can happen, (if this is not communicated on the part of the participant to their supporters), is that where people see a tracker displaying erratic behaviour or not moving, this manifests in undue worry.
-Over a number of days, this worry can turn to panic and raising of unnecessary alarms, from the comfort of sofas on the internet-equipped watching world-at-large.
+Over several days, this worry can turn to panic and raising of unnecessary alarms, from the comfort of sofas on the internet-equipped watching world-at-large.
 We require you to ensure that, should you decide to share the tracking link, you are unequivocal in this explanation to your supporters.
 We cannot afford for an international incident to be commenced as someone sitting at home in front of their desktop has decided to contact the Emergency Services as they cannot see your dot moving.
-It really is a deadly serious point we are making here and we thank you in advance for making this clear to your supporters at home.
+It really is a deadly serious point we are making here, and we thank you in advance for making this clear to your supporters at home.

 EVENT REGISTRATION & ADMINISTRATION